BendingSpoons/katana-swift/BSP_GUIDELINES.md

 # Bending Spoons Katana Guidelines

-This document is a collection of best practices and guidelines we defined using Katana in these years.
+This document is a collection of best practices and guidelines we defined using Katana in these years at [Bending Spoons](http://bendingspoons.com).

   * [Goals](#goals)
   * [Guidelines](#guidelines)